Small Communities Cohort Program

 Climate Action Plan Development and Implementation

-San Juan County is a geographically isolated area with a total population of approximately 18,000 people.
+San Juan County is a geographically complex area with a population of approximately 18,000 people.
 The unique island geography—172 islands and reefs with the majority of the population spread across four main islands—and abundance of coastline make San Juan County susceptible to many climate hazards and impacts.
-A prime tourism destination, San Juan County receives an average of 650,000+ annual visitors, adding pressure to local ecosystems and infrastructure, and straining local resources during the ‘summer surge’.
+The County is also a prime tourism destination, receiving an average of 650,000+ annual visitors.
+This adds pressure to local ecosystems and infrastructure, and strains local resources during the ‘summer surge’.

 San Juan County has been working to develop a long-term vision, climate policies, and an implementation strategy for reducing greenhouse gas emissions and preparing our community for current and future climate impacts.
 By fostering a comprehensive approach to climate-related challenges, the County aims to pave the way for a resilient and sustainable future, ensuring the well-being of its residents and the preservation of its natural resources for generations to come.